 My first piece was clumsy and far from inspired.
 I took it home, and my husband looked at it and failed spectacularly at being kind.
 I hung it on a nail in our living room to taunt him and didn't pay it too much attention in the weeks that followed.

 Then the nightmare that was the November election came.
 My anxiety needed an outlet and the memory of the calm that came with making the same knot over and over had me digging up the small bundle of rope I'd purchased as I left Katz's studio.
 I put on some music, lit some candles, and felt like some weird, witchy goddess as I fell into the rhythm of making.
 The spell was broken when I discovered I had concocted another shitty piece.
-"Is this stuff going to be all over the house?" asked my spectacularly helpful husband.
+"Is this stuff going to be all over the house?" asked my dear, sweet husband.

 At this point, I would like to cue the movie-style montage that ensued; the one where the bumbling novice studies the work of others, learns a variety of knots and practices nightly, experiments with ropes and textures and somehow manages to develop a voice and a style.

 I sold my first piece quite by accident.
 I'd posted a photo of a headboard-sized tapestry I had created for our bedroom on a local community app, attached to a request for any driftwood neighbors had laying around.
 A woman sent me a private message and asked if I sold my work.
 "Well," I thought, "I do now!"